0xd4y/Writeups/TryHackMe/index.md

 ## Develpy

 This box had a fun foothold, and it was a nice little challenge that showed the importance of making your programs secure.
-I highly recommend you to read this writeup, as after exploiting the program, I go over how to patch it to make it more secure.
+I highly recommend you read this writeup, as after exploiting the program, I go over how to patch it to make it more secure.

 <a href="https://0xd4y.github.io/Writeups/TryHackMe/Develpy%20Writeup.pdf" class="class3">Develpy Writeup</a>